 Could you tell us About the Role of Design in Fire Safe Buildings?

 A storeroom, on the other hand, is a high-risk area and if it is located next to the façade, it will contribute to fire spread even if the façade is non-combustible due to high fire load.
-Building design must be able to calculate fire load of every compartment during its expected operating life and location of such compartments and façade treatment must follow as per these parameters.
+Building design must be able to calculate the fire load of every compartment during its expected operating life and the location of such compartments and façade treatment must follow as per these parameters.

 What is the Role of the Fenestration Design in Fire-Safe Buildings?

-Fenestrations have a very important role in designing a fire safe building.
+Fenestrations have a very important role in designing a fire-safe building.
 During a fire, fenestrations act as a means of smoke release, as a rescue opening, but also as a means of fire spread to other compartments depending on design.
 When the smoke release is concerned, the windows must be able to open easily if there is suffocating smoke.
 Often the opening hardware is found to be too clumsy and windows fail to open during emergencies.
-The choice of hardware seldom gets the attention with emergency in mind.
+The choice of hardware seldom gets attention with the emergency in mind.

 uPVC windows perform poorly in the event of a fire and in fact, act as fuel to propagate fire. uPVC windows need to be judiciously used especially for windows or areas having near-zero fire loads. uPVC has a very low melting point and has had catastrophic consequences during the fire as seen in the case of Grenfell Tower and Lakanal House fire London.

 When we talk of external walls, whether structural or nonstructural, as per NBC and most codes, it is required to be as per NBC between 1 to 4 hours fire-rated depending on the type of building and distance from adjacent buildings.
 When we replace the external wall with a façade, then the same performance of fire rating is expected.
-The fire rating applies to every element of the external façade including sealants, gaskets, insulation, weather proofing materials, façade structure, etc.
+The fire rating applies to every element of the external façade including sealants, gaskets, insulation, weatherproofing materials, façade structure, etc.

 Only a fireproof façade, which is extremely expensive, addresses the fire rating criteria of exterior walls as per codes as every element, including glass, gaskets, insulation, etc., is fire-rated and tested for specific applications.
-The future designs will have to address this lacuna sooner or later as fires in glass façade buildings have proven to be more severe as compared to masonry external walls.
+Future designs will have to address this lacuna sooner or later as fires in glass façade buildings have proven to be more severe as compared to masonry external walls.